 The standards set forth and adopted by the Decatur City Council are initiated to maintain a healthy and safe environment for the families living here.
 Neighborhood Inspections enforces the National Property Maintenance Code and the Local City Ordinances.
 This Enforcement is necessary to preserve the city’s neighborhoods and lead to revitalization efforts.

-With the combined efforts of the Neighborhood Service Officers, Environmental Standards Technician, and the Division Administrator this division makes itself available to address the City of Decatur’s neighborhood concerns.
+With the combined efforts of the Neighborhood Service Officers and the Division Administrator this division makes itself available to address the City of Decatur’s neighborhood concerns.

 Neighborhood Inspections has an Officer assigned to inspections of local zoning ordinances.
 The Officer operates on either complaints or self-initiated activities.
 Many of the duties include: